CLAY-2333666/Haobang-deng/README.md

 # Project 4 brief description
 ## How it work
 - Click the piano to play
-- autoplay the piano according to the array converted from midi.https://github.com/ScroogeD2/owmidiconverter[^5]
+- Autoplay the piano according to the array converted from midi.https://github.com/ScroogeD2/owmidiconverter[^5]
 - Click space to active the autoplay
 - Click l to chage mode between Simulated piano sounds and real piano sounds.
 ## The function not covered in the class